daliya-sharma/Hospital-Case-Study/README.md

 # Hospital Case Study

 This report shows the Length Of Stay (LOS) & discharge patterns of a hospital.
-The dataset was imported from a csv file.
+The dataset was imported to Power BI from a csv file.
 DAX formulas were used to calculate the measures.

 Questions:
 - What is the average LOS and discharge cost?